 - The only two occasions that Buffy took a seemingly-irrational dislike to someone, that person later turned out to be evil and nonhuman - Ted was a robot serial killer, while Kathy was a demon trying to steal Buffy's soul.

-- She also veers into Category 2 and maybe 3, as there's constantly things she simply couldn't know - but does.
+- She also veers into "villain mind-reading" and "he's okay, I just know it", as there's constantly things she simply couldn't know - but does.
 This may or may not be related to her Slayer abilities, as Faith all but literally reads minds.

 - Used to show double standards in one murder mystery (unfortunately I've forgotten which one) where a female detective's opinion was derided as "women's intuition" by her male superior, who a few sentences later was talking about how his "copper's instinct" was telling him who the real killer was.